Achari Gobhi Recipe (Cauliflower Curry With Indian Pickling Spices)

 • Heat 5 cups of water in a pan over high heat.

 • Once it comes to a boil, add gobi florets and cook for 1 minute.
-This step not only blanches the gobhi but also ensures that any creepy crawlies hiding inside the florets are removed.
+This step not only blanches the gobi but also removes any hidden bits of dirt or tiny insects hiding inside the florets.

 • Remove the florets from the hot water using a perforated spatula.
-Try to remove as much water as possible, because we need to fry the florets, and if there is water, it will splatter a lot in the hot oil.
+Pat the florets using paper towels.
+Try to remove as much water as possible, since we need to fry the florets; if there is water, it will splatter a lot in the hot oil.
+To be on the safer side, you can also air-dry the florets for 10-15 minutes.

 Fry The Cauliflower